Best Books From 2017

 Book Summary

 Pino is a typical Italian teenager who wants nothing to do with the war.
 He’s much more interested in music, food, and girls.
-But when his home in Milan is destroyed by Allied bombs, his innocence is lost.
-He joins an underground railroad helping Jews to escape over the Alps on skis.
+But when Allied bombs destroy his home in Milan, his innocence is lost.
+He joins an underground railroad that helps Jews escape over the Alps on skis.

 The Book Girls Say…

 The author based this novel on the true experiences of Pino Lella, whom he interviewed extensively.
-Since its publication, some have questioned whether Pino Lella was actually involved with the boys of Casa Alpina, who skiied refugees across the border of Switzerland.
+Since its publication, some have questioned whether Pino Lella was actually involved with the boys of Casa Alpina, who skied refugees across the Swiss border.
 In either event, the underground railroad described in the book did exist, whether the real-life Pino was a part of it or not.

 This novel is a bit on the longer side, coming in just over 500 pages.